mandroid6/mandroid6.github.io/about.md

 ---
 ## Introduction
 Hey there!
 I am Mandar Deshpande from Nagpur, India.
-A Visvesvaraya National Institute of Technology graduate in Electrical And Electronics Engineering, I don't specifically have a CS background, but have strong implementation and conceptual knowledge of core CS.
+A Visvesvaraya National Institute of Technology graduate in Electrical And Electronics Engineering, my research interests lie in machine learning with a focus on deep learning for vision tasks.

 ## Past work/Research
 Mostly worked on my projects using Java and MATLAB(+Simulink), and have been working on Machine learning since the 3rd year of my engineering.